saitormit/Simple-Bank-Ledger/README.md

 * #### GET /
     * Description: gets a list of all users and their current balance
-    * Request Body: N/A
+    * Request Body example: N/A
-    * Response Body:
+    * Response Body example:
       ```JSON
       [
       {